Wild Samoans: Return to WWF (1982–1985)

-Later years
+Later years (1985–1997)

 After WWF and AWA they went to wrestle in the independent circuit from 1986 to 1991.
 In 1987 they made a few appearances in National Wrestling Federation.

 On September 10, 1988, they lost to Jimmy Valiant and Rufus R. Jones by disqualification at the 15th WWC Aniversario in 1988 in Puerto Rico.
 In 1991, they split up and both men went their separate ways.
 Sika would retire from wrestling and trained wrestlers at the Wild Samoans Training Center.
 Afa managed The Headshrinkers in the WWF from 1992 to 1995.
 After WWF, Afa continued to train other wrestlers.
 In 1996 Afa, founded World Xtreme Wrestling based in Allentown, Pennsylvania.

-On August 15, 1997 both men reunited for one night teaming with Disco Inferno, Gene Ligon and the Big Cheese as they defeated Ken Timbs, George Love, Jay Love, Gary Royal and Kane Adams at IWA Night Of The Legends in Kannapolis, North Carolina.
+On August 15, 1997, both men reunited for one night teaming with Disco Inferno, Gene Ligon and the Big Cheese as they defeated Ken Timbs, George Love, Jay Love, Gary Royal and Kane Adams at IWA Night of the Legends in Kannapolis, North Carolina.

 Post-tag team careers

-During the late 1970s, Afa Anoa'i opened the Wild Samoans Training Center, and the school's graduates include Paul Orndorff, Junkyard Dog, Luna Vachon, Michael P.S.
+During the late 1970s, Afa Anoaʻi opened the Wild Samoans Training Center, and the school's graduates include Paul Orndorff, Junkyard Dog, Luna Vachon, Michael P.S.
 Hayes, Yokozuna, Bam Bam Bigelow, Rikishi, Sherri Martel, Virgil, Billy Kidman, Gene Snisky, Chris Kanyon and Batista.
-They also promote live wrestling shows under the WXW banner.
+They also promoted live wrestling shows under the WXW banner.

 In 2007, on the eve of WrestleMania 23, the Wild Samoans were inducted into the WWE Hall of Fame.
 They were inducted by their sons Samula and Matt Anoaʻi.

 In 2013 and 2014 Afa came out of retirement to wrestle for his promotion World Xtreme Wrestling at age 71.

-The pair appeared at Hell in a Cell (2020) to celebrate Roman Reigns' victory.
+The pair appeared at the 2020 Hell in a Cell to celebrate Roman Reigns' victory over Jey Uso, Sika giving him the Ula Fala.

+On June 25, 2024, Sika died at the age of 79, and then, on August 16, 2024, Afa died at the age of 81.